Frontier mine, Katanga

-Frontier Mine is a copper mine in Katanga Province, Democratic Republic of the Congo (DRC) owned and operated by ERG (Eurasian Resources Group).
+Frontier Mine (French: Mine Frontière) is a copper mine in Katanga Province, Democratic Republic of the Congo (DRC) owned and operated by ERG (Eurasian Resources Group).
 The resource was first mined by First Quantum Minerals.
-The mine has an annual capacity of 370,000 tonnes of sulphide concentrate containing 27% copper.
+The mine has an annual capacity of 370,000 tonnes of sulfide concentrate containing 27% copper.

 Location

-The mine is located 2 km from the Zambian border, near to the town of Sakania.
+The mine is located 2 km from the Zambian border, near the town of Sakania.

-The main railway from the Zambian copperbelt to Lubumbashi in the DRC runs within 5 km of the site.
+The main railway from the Zambian Copperbelt to Lubumbashi in the DRC runs within 5 km of the site.

 The area was explored in the 1930s, and Union Minière found copper in 1932.
 The area was further explored in the 1970s.
-Companies who have explored in the region include Anglo American and a joint venture between Sodimico and a Japanese group.
+Companies who have explored the region include Anglo-American and a joint venture between Sodimico and a Japanese group.

 Development

 First Quantum obtained exploration licenses in January 2001 and July 2002.
 Production began in 2007, and in 2010 the mine yielded 322,700 tonnes of copper.

 In August 2010 the DRC government seized Frontier, the largest copper mine in the country, saying First Quantum had been "unreasonable" in refusing to renegotiate the terms of the contract.

 The government-owned company Sodimico was granted the titles to First Quantum's Frontier and Lonshi mines.

 In August 2011, Bloomberg News reported that Sodimico had sold its share in the two copper projects for $30 million.

 This was less than a sixteenth of the estimated value of the stake.
 The purchaser was not named.
 In response to this report, the minister of mines, Martin Kabwelulu, denied that any sale had taken place.
 However, Reuters soon confirmed the sale of 30% of Frontier to Fortune Ahead, which already owned the other 70% of the mine through its stake in the joint venture Sodifor.
 The Sodifor joint venture also owned the Lonshi Mine.
 Proceeds from the sale appeared to be spent on funding Joseph Kabila's political campaign in the 2011 Democratic Republic of the Congo general election.